Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Gareth Roberts and Krzysztof {\L}atuszi\'{n}ski for insightful discussions about MCMC and Piotr Zwiernik for insightful discussions about matrices.
-The second author would like to thank CNPq Brazil for financial support.
+The authors would like to thank the referees and the Associate Editor for many useful comments that led to a much more improved version of the paper throughout.
+They also thank Gareth Roberts and Krzysztof {\L}atuszi\'{n}ski for insightful discussions about MCMC, Piotr Zwiernik for insightful discussions about matrices, Ryan Adams for providing the Matlab code to run \citet{adams}'s algorithm, Jony A. Pinto Jr and Jesus E. Gamboa for their help on the data analyses with the discretised versions of the models and Daniel Simpson for drawing our attention to {\tt spatstat}.
+The first author thanks FAPEMIG for financial support and the second author thanks CNPq-Brazil and FAPERJ for financial support.